joelwetzel/Hubitat-Switch-Bindings/README.md

 6. Copy in the contents of SwitchBindingInstance.groovy
 7. Click "Save"
 8. Go to the "Apps" page
-9. Click "Add User App"
+9. Click "+ Add User App"
 10. Click on Switch Bindings
 11. Click "Done"
 12. Click on Switch Bindings in your apps list